Bill-Davis-data/Configuration-Reports-Power-BI/README.md

 Parameters: Easy to change values that are utilized across the entire model.

-Values: Tables consisting of static attributes that rarely change.
+Values: Dimension tables consisting of static attributes that rarely change.

-Original Data: Central tables containing key columns.
+Original Data: Dimension tables containing key columns.
 New records are added frequently.

-Collected Data: Tables with transactional data that is collected daily.
+Collected Data: Fact tables with transactional data that is collected daily.

 ### Data Cleaning Process